Making Pancakes With the Kids

 - Add your pinch of salt and gently stir in – not too much or you’ll lose the benefit of sifting your flour.

-(Yes, you’ve noticed she’s changed clothes and is all alone… this was pre-pancake day test and photography while the big boy was at school.
+(Have you noticed she’s changed clothes and is all alone?
+This was pre-pancake day test and photography while the big boy was at school.
 But he wanted to make some too, so we did a second lot the next day!)

 - Make a little hollow in the centre of your flour, and then add your eggs (don’t stir yet!).
 We crack our eggs into a separate dish and add one at a time , so no bad eggs can spoil our mixture.